 Join our e-mail list for news and updates about our programs!

-Approximately three months before the start of a “term” (spring, summer, or fall) we will post a “Call for Course Proposals” and corresponding “Course Proposal Forms” to be filled out by interested instructors.
-Only those who complete the forms by the marked deadline will be considered to teach our courses.
-If you have questions about filling out the forms, please contact Mary Beth Harding at [email protected]
+Approximately four – five months before the start of a “term” (spring, summer, or fall) we will post a “Call for Course Proposals” and corresponding “Course Proposal Forms” to be filled out by interested instructors.
+You can find this form by following the link below.
+Only those who complete the forms, and submit requested supplementary materials, by the marked deadline will be considered to teach our courses.
+If you have questions about filling out the forms, please contact Maggie Fansher, director of community education.

 “Watkins is always a good place to learn and grow.”